 The satin ribbon is tied into bows and just resting on the garland.
 No need to attach it but you could use some lightweight wire around one of the branches.

 The coloring in these photos is spot on so you can see the true colors.
 The garland has a bit of a lime green tint to it and awesome texture.
 I tucked the berries throughout in order to tie in the red used elsewhere in the room.
 I bought those at Michaels.

-We have had this mirror for years and I still love it.
-You can find one here.
 Our stocking hangers were a HomeGoods find many moons ago.
 I always see really cute ones there.
 The light up birch trees are so pretty.
 Here is the current version.